rhannink/M5Stack-HA-Alarm-panel/README.md

       "Card1","Card2","Card3"
     };

 The names are now displayed in the header briefly and are being dumped to the serial console.
-But you could sent the names via MQTT and use it for displaying/Text To Speech or precense detection.
+But you could sent the names via MQTT and use it for displaying/Text To Speech or presence detection.

 ## Uploading images to SPIFFS
 The pictures on the screen are PNG files loaded from the filesystem (SPIFFS) of the m5Stack.
 Through the Arduino IDE choose for *Tools > ESP32 Sketch Data Upload* from the menu to upload the pictures to the SPIFFS filesystem.
 The PNG picture files are in the [data folder](/data) of this github project.